England and France ready for historic quarter-final

 It will feature leading France forward and Golden Boot contender Kylian Mbappe, and Jude Bellingham, the England midfielder whose name is on everyone's lips.
 Will either of them make the difference?

-England have scored 12 goals so far, and France nine - so will Saturday's game be a thriller, or a cagey encounter?
+England have scored 12 goals so far, and France nine - so will Saturday's game, which kicks off at 19:00 GMT, be a thriller, or a cagey encounter?
 Will it go to penalties?

 The two managers, Southgate and Didier Deschamps, have given their pre-match thoughts.
 This is what you need to know...